PerseusKyogre09/Neural-Nexus/README.md

 );
 ```

-## 🌍 Deployment on Vercel (Go Live!) 🌍
+## Deployment on Vercel

-1. Push your code to a GitHub repo.
+1. Push your code to a GitHub repository
-2. Go to [Vercel](https://vercel.com) and create a new project.
+2. Go to [Vercel](https://vercel.com) and create a new project
-3. Connect your GitHub repo.
+3. Connect your GitHub repository
-4. Set all the environment variables from your `.env.local` file in the Vercel dashboard.
+4. Set all the environment variables from your `.env.local` file in the Vercel dashboard
-5. Deploy, and you're live, fam! 🎉
+5. Deploy your application

 ### **Setting Up Environment Variables on Vercel**
 - Go to your project settings in Vercel